 The manufacturer had established and maintained documents demonstrating conformity to the requirements of the standard.
 These included descriptions of the labelling requirements.
+Retention of such documents met the requirements of the standard and local regulations.

 4.2.4.
 Control of documents